Psychology of music: Affective response

 Music has been shown to consistently elicit emotional responses in its listeners, and this relationship between human affect and music has been studied in depth.
 This includes isolating which specific features of a musical work or performance convey or elicit certain reactions, the nature of the reactions themselves, and how characteristics of the listener may determine which emotions are felt.
 The field draws upon and has significant implications for such areas as philosophy, musicology, and aesthetics, as well the acts of musical composition and performance.
 The implications for casual listeners are also great; research has shown that the pleasurable feelings associated with emotional music are the result of dopamine release in the striatum—the same anatomical areas that underpin the anticipatory and rewarding aspects of drug addiction.

 According to research, listening to music has been found to affect the mood of an individual.
 The main factors in whether it will affect that individual positively or negatively are based on the musics tempo and style.
 In addition, listening to music also increases cognitive functions, creativity, and decreases feelings of fatigue.
 All of these factors lead to better workflow and a more optimal result in the activity done while listening to music.
 This leads to the conclusion that listening to music while performing an activity is an excellent way of increasing productivity and the overall experience.
 It has been proposed that the ability to understand the emotional meaning of music might rely on the existence of a common neural system for processing the affective meaning of voices/vocalizations and musical sounds.
 In addition to emotional responses, music has influenced the lifestyles of individuals and changed people's perceptions of what "sexy" is.
-Although music cannot resolve all human beings needs but is heavily relied on to alter the feelings and emotions.
+Although music cannot resolve all human beings needs, it is heavily relied on to alter the feelings and emotions.